 — Local magazines and area “top 10” or “best of” lists.

 — Local or regional real estate association websites.

 — Neighbors who recently moved in or sold their home.

 If you use a nontraditional brokerage like Redfin, you’ll be put in touch with someone once you’ve contacted the company, but you can still set up interviews to ensure the person you’ll primarily be working with is a good fit.

-Shay Stein, a Redfin agent in Las Vegas, says she sees this type of diligence most often from military members and their families because they move more than the average individual and have been through the process before.
+Shay Stein, a Redfin agent in the Las Vegas metro area, says she sees this type of diligence most often from military members and their families because they move more than the average individual and have been through the process before.
 “They do want to interview several agents,” she says.

 An online search or inquiry with a brokerage can also help you narrow your search to your specific needs, like a military relocation specialist, listing agent who focuses on helping seniors downsize or bilingual agent.